Heinz Guderian: Early life and World War I

 At the outbreak of World War I, Guderian served as a communications officer and the commander of a radio station.
 In November, 1914 he was promoted to first lieutenant.
 Between May, 1915 and January, 1916 Guderian was in charge of signals intelligence for the 4th Army.
 He fought at the Battle of Verdun during this period and was promoted to captain on 15 November 1915.
 He was then sent to the 4th Infantry Division before becoming commander of the Second Battalion of Infantry Regiment 14.
 On 28 February 1918, Guderian was appointed to the General Staff Corps.
 Guderian finished the war as an operations officer in occupied Italy.
-He disagreed with Germany signing the armistice in 1918, believing that the German Empire should have continued the fight.
+Guderian disagreed with Germany signing the armistice in 1918, believing that they should have continued the fight.

 Interwar period

+Guderian was strongly opposed to the Treaty of Versailles.
+He particularly objected to the fact that much of West Prussia was ceded to the Second Polish Republic, including Kulm.
+This was due to a strong belief that Kulm would be negatively affected by Polish control, as Guderian held anti-Polish prejudices; he wrote to Margarete about the ceding of West Prussia, and described Poles as "poor, dirty, incompetent, stupid and vulgar, depraved and treacherous."

 Early in 1919, Guderian was selected as one of the four thousand officers allowed by the Versailles Treaty in the reduced-size German army, the Reichswehr.
 He was assigned to serve on the staff of the central command of the Eastern Frontier Guard Service which was intended to control and coordinate the independent freikorps units in the defense of Germany's eastern frontiers against Polish (who were not attacking Germany) and Soviet forces engaged in the Russian Civil War in conjunction with the Estonian War of Independence.
 In June, 1919 Guderian joined the Iron Brigade (later known as the Iron Division) as its second General Staff officer.